subsquid/docs/docs/deploy-squid/pg-addon.md

 Direct access is only avalilable for squids deployed with `squid.yaml`.
 For migrating from the old v0 flow, refer to the [migration page](/deploy-squid/migration).
 :::

-Aquarium enables direct read access to the deployed PG instances.
+Subsquid Cloud enables direct read access to the deployed PG instances.
 Launch the [squid explorer](/squid-cli/explorer) with
 ```
 sqd explorer
 ```